MichaelRFox/fxToolTip.js/README.md

 * **trackMouse** (boolean) - true | false
 * **default** - false
 * **returns** - if the trackMouse argument is passed, the .trackMouse() method returns the [fxToolTip object](#The-fxToolTip-object).
 If the .trackMouse() method is called with no arguments, the .trackMouse() method returns the current trackMouse setting.
 * **description** - if set to true, the .trackMouse() method causes the tooltip to follow the cursor as it moves over the target element.
-If autopositioning is set to true, the tooltip will continue to adjust it orientation to ensure that it can be displayed within the document viewport.
+If auto-positioning is set to true, the tooltip will continue to adjust it orientation to ensure that it can be displayed within the document viewport.
 The tooltip will also continuously offset the tooltip pointer, as required, to keep it centered relative to the cursor.
 When true is passed to the .trackMouse() method, the mousePoint option to will automatically be set to true as well.

 ``` javascript
 fxToolTip.create('myElement', 'Loreiem Ipsum')